 We create solutions and rally others to help us create a world we want to live in.
 Click To Tweet

 We are no longer selfish.
 We just want more.

 More passion.
 More purpose.
 More vision.

 It seems personal adversity and heartache brought about by a crumbling system breeds the desire to create and inspire others to create sustainable change.

-As communities grow, they harness the power of the crowd to deliver sustainable change.
+As our communities grow, they harness the power of the crowd to deliver sustainable change.
 What at first is a ‘fun’ engagement with other like-minded people becomes a way to be a better consumer, and a better human.